swissclubto/swissclubto.github.io/_events/2023-09-28-swiss-social.md

 date: 2023-09-28
 ---

+:information_source: In case you came here from our newsletter and are confused about the date: **the event is on _Thursday, September 28_**, and not on September 29, as the newsletter wrongly indicated in one place.
+{: .notice--info}

 Hi everyone!

 After a break in August, we're back with the {{ page.date | date: "%B" }}